UKCloud/documentation/articles/openstack/ostack-how-retrieve-windows-password.md

 During deployment of a Windows instance, you need to provide your public key to encrypt the password.
 After deployment, you can retrieve the password for the instance using the nova command line interface (CLI).

-## Retrieving your Windows password
+## Retrieving your Windows password with nova CLI

 To retrieve your Windows password, use the following nova CLI command: